 Before you start packing anything away, investing in packing cubes is a wonderful idea.
 These little zippered blocks will do a great deal to help you keep your space organized.
 They’re little compartments that you can store different categories of items in to keep relevant products next to each other and avoid confusion around what you’ve put where.

 If you know where the shampoo is, you know where the conditioner is.
 If you know where the bedsheets are, you know where the pillow sheets are.
 Just pack similar items together and you’ll have a breeze navigating the stock in your motorhome.

-A first-aid kit is a must-have for any caravan adventure.
+A first-aid kit is a must-have for any caravan packing list.
 You want to make sure that you’re ready for any and all emergencies that could befall you.
 Safety is never something to take lightly, so make sure to take a variety of first aid materials with you to make sure that your trip is not only fun but safe as well.

 Caravan Tool Kit

 Rather than find yourself completely stranded at the first sign of malfunction, keep a few things on hand to fix your caravan up if it starts to have issues.
 Keep important tools such as screwdrivers, spanners, a utility knife, long-nose pliers, a torque wrench, a torch, a gas soldering iron and some WD 40 on hand to make sure that you can handle minor repairs.